CraigKelly/latest-jupyter-skel/README.md

 # Jupyter README

+# IMPORTANT

+You are looking at an archival branch that included code and hacks to install and run the latest Jupyter notebook natively.
+I haven't used this technique in a loooong time, and I no longer know if it even works.
+You should be using the Docker technique in the master branch.

 ## Running with Docker

 Probably the easiest and fastest way is to use the Jupyter docker images